jquirossoto/wordpress-multisite-ecs-efs-rds/README.md

 ### Network requirements

 1. VPC with an attached Internet gateway.
-2. Two sets of one public subnet and one private subnet that belong to different availability zones.
+2. Two sets of one public subnet and one private subnet.
+Each set must belong to different availability zones.
     - The public subnet must route internet traffic through the VPC Internet gateway.
-    - The public must have a NAT gateway attached.
+    - The public subnet must have a NAT gateway attached.
     - The private subnet must route internet traffic through the NAT gateway attached in the public subnet.

 <details><summary>Sample network stack</summary>